 Ingredients

-- One pound ground beef
+- 1 pound ground beef or meat of choice

 - 1 egg